 Know how much power a quoted solar power system will produce on your roof

 A key assumption underpinning the return you will make from your solar system will be the amount of power it will produce.
 This varies depending on the location, the direction of the roof (south is best) and the tilt angle or slope of the roof.
 If your house has roof space facing anywhere between south-east and south-west, at a normal roof pitch of around 22 degrees and is largely unshaded between the hours of 9am-4 pm then this is probably not a big issue for you.
 If you are concerned, then the best calculator for working out the exact production from a specific roof is a government solar calculator called PVWatts.

 This PVwatts solar production data is also available in the solar savings calculator.

 Know the actual amount your utility will pay you for solar power your export to the grid

-In many states there is 1 for 1 net metering so that you get the retail price for solar power that is excess to your requirements during the day and is exported to the grid.
-However, this can be more complex that what you think because the actual rate they pay may be lower than the rate at which you buy most of your power.
+In many states, there is 1 for 1 net metering so that you get the retail price for solar power that is excess to your requirements during the day and is exported to the grid.
+However, this can be more complex than what you think because the actual rate they pay may be lower than the rate at which you buy most of your power.
 You should go through this in detail with your utility and your solar company.

 Getting your solar quotes through bulk buying platforms gets cheaper prices